mishasamin/agariominions/README.md

 9. If you logged in, wait for account information downloading
 10. ???
 11. PROFIT!
-# How to use
+## How to use
 1. You can use powerups: click to the "settings" button.
 2. If you connected to the party or private server, you can run bots.
 3. For change bots number, searche "mAB=" in agar.io.js and change.

-## Please, use "Ƙɲǥ" clan tag before cell name.
+# Please, use "Ƙɲǥ" clan tag before cell name.
+We are really kings!